 Northern Italian food has more “continental” flavors and ingredients akin to France and Germany, while Southern Italian food is more Mediterranean.

 The Fat Line

 An informal border across the country is known as the “fat line.”
-North of this line, which is just south of Milan, the predominant fat is butter, while it’s olive oil to the south.
+North of this line, just south of Milan, the predominant fat is butter, while olive oil is to the south.

 Northern Vs. Southern Food

 Southern Italy is generally about seafood, tomatoes, peppers, and olive oil.
-The north has been historically about the land, using ingredients like beef, veal, cream sauces, lots of cheeses, eggs, and butter.
+Historically, the north has been about the land, using ingredients like beef, veal, cream sauces, cheeses, eggs, and butter.